prestodb/tempto/README.md

 ```

 Above we set the `|` character as the delimiter, we ignore the order of rows during comparison and
 that we expect the columns to be of the specified types.
-You always need to provide types because
-when checking the result, the framework will have to cast String to the given type.
-This is of
-course terrible for performance, but you're trading that for convenience (for example a test writer
-that cannot/does not want to write Java).

 Both SQL and result files honor comments which begin with `---` prefix.